tonybnya/tonybnya/README.md

 I'm a Python Developer from Cameroon.
 Specialist in Nothing, but Curious about Everything.

-- 🔭 I’m currently working on multiple Python Projects to improve my coding & programming skills.
+- I’m currently working on multiple Python Projects to improve my coding & programming skills.
-- 🔭 I’m looking for a job in tech, mostly for Python Jobs.
+- I’m looking for a job in tech, mostly for Python Jobs.
-- 🌱 I’m currently learning Algorithms & Data Structures in depth.
+- I’m currently learning Algorithms & Data Structures in depth.
-- 👯 I’m looking to collaborate on any Python projects.
+- I’m looking to collaborate on any Python projects.
-- 🤔 I’m looking for help with Python, Algorithms & Data Structures.
+- I’m looking for help with Python, Algorithms & Data Structures.
 <br>

-## Connect with me
+## CONNECT WITH ME

 [<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/tony-b-nya-64a2b690/)